-There is a certain sense, however, in which the seemingly impossible—according, that is, to the probabilistic terms I’m outlining here—does happen in the real world: If you flip a coin 100 times, you will get some arrangement of Heads and Tails.
-That exact arrangement will have a probability of 1/2^100 of occurring, which is exactly the same probability of getting all Heads.
-So what’s the difference?
-Why would I think that arrangement is possible, but all Heads isn’t?
+There is a certain sense, however, in which the seemingly impossible—according, that is, to the probabilistic terms I’m outlining here—does happen in the real world: If you flip a coin 100 times, you will get some arrangement of Heads and Tails, and that arrangement will have a probability of (1/2)^100 of occurring, the same probability as getting all Heads.
+So why would I think that arrangement is possible but all Heads isn’t?
 Presumably for some reason in the ballpark of why Taleb doesn’t have a story where Fat Tony rejects 99 seemingly random results on the grounds that “that particular string of results has a probability of (1/2)^99 power of happening!,” even though 99 Heads in a row would be just as random, provided the coin is fair.